ewradcliffe/Reading-Abbey-Quarter/README.md

 A single background image of the Maiwand Lion (the most iconic and well known feature of the location) was chosen to give instant recognition and to tie the site together.
 The image was processed to make it easier to read any text placed on top.

+I have used two Google fonts, Allison and Lora.
+I have used Allison for the logo as it looks like it was written with a quill.
+All other text is in Lora for legibility.

 # The final site